 Persiaran Perdana – At one point, the bus will stop somewhere along the city’s main avenue where you could stroll around freely.
 There weren’t much to see since everything was closed (it was a Sunday), but the gardens and the modern dictatorshiplike buildings was a sight in itself.

 Is it worth the visit?

 Putrajaya is a relatively new district styled in a manner of a Malay-Islamic dictatorship with very little historical significance.
 You won’t find great food here, traditional Malaysian culture or shopping.
-It’s kind of like Canberra, Australia where the government does all their work and its not exactly a place you’d add on your travel bucketlist.
+It’s exactly like Canberra-Australi, not exactly a place you’d add on your travel bucketlist.

-However , if you have some sparetime for a quick afternoon daytrip away from Kuala Lumpur, Putrajaya is a great place to visit.
-Otherwise, stay in the city and explore the nooks and crannies of Kuala Lumpur’s neighbourhoods to experience the real Malaysia.
+However , if you do have sparetime for a quick daytrip away from Kuala Lumpur, Putrajaya is a great place to visit.